thosgood/this-weeks-finds/markdown/251-300/week261.md

     singly ionized nitrogen.
 - O III light is shown as blue, but it's actually green.
 This is light from doubly ionized oxygen.
-- Furthermore, the colors have been adjusted so that regions where Hα and O II overlap are orange.
+- Furthermore, the colors have been adjusted so that regions where H$\alpha$ and O II overlap are orange.

 Okay, so the colors are fake.
 But how did this weird nebula form?
 You